 We bring a modern approach and a lot of willingness to teach.
 No previous experience is required, the most important thing is to have fun!
-Each experience lasts for 2,5hours, we have a minimum of 2 participants and it costs € 25/person.
-Children up to 11 years can participate for € 15, when accompanied by 2 paying adults.
+Each experience lasts for 2,5hours, we have a minimum of 2 participants and it costs € 30/person.
+Children up to 11 years can participate for € 20, when accompanied by 1 paying adult.

 Ceramic figurines have a long tradition in Portugal, especially in the areas where traditional pottery is common.
 It is a spontaneous form of popular artistic expression, depicting everyday life.